ZalCG computational performance

 Image

 The figure shows that the ZalCG solver, while not ideal for all runs, scales well into the range of O(10^4) CPU cores.
-In particular, the figure shows that strong scaling is ideal at and below 1024 CPUs using the smaller work-load of 144M cells and for the larger mesh at and below 8912 CPUs.
+In particular, the figure shows that strong scaling is ideal at and below 1024 CPUs using the smaller work-load of 144M cells and for the larger mesh at and below approximately 8912 CPUs.
 The departure from ideal is indicated by nonzero angles between the ideal and the blue lines.
 The data also shows that though non-ideal above these points, parallelism is still effective in reducing CPU time with increasing compute resources for both problem sizes.
 Even at the largest runs time-to-solution still largely decreases with increasing resources.

 As usual with strong scaling, as more processors are used with the same-size problem, communication will eventually overwhelm useful computation and the simulation does not get any faster with more resources.
 The above figure shows that this point has not yet been reached at approximately 32K CPUs for neither of these two mesh sizes on this machine.
 The point of diminishing returns is determined by the scalability of the algorithm, its implementation, the problem size, the efficiency of the underlying runtime system, the hardware (e.g., the network interconnect), and their configuration.